-There seems to be only slight interest from private companies and not-for-profits, although carriers are generally willing to write Side A products for them.
-Having said that, we are seeing that interest grow, as privately-held and larger not-forprofit organizations get inquiries about coverage from their Board members.
+ers are generally willing to write Side A products for them.
+Having said that, we are seeing that interest grows as privately held and larger not-for-profit organizations get inquiries about coverage from their board members.

-We note in our Target Market table the details as reported to us.
-The leading carriers tend to not have firm restrictions on the class of accounts they will consider, other than size.
+We note in our "Target Market" table the details as reported to us.
+The leading insurers tend to not have firm restrictions on the class of accounts they will consider, other than size.
 Some restrictions apply for certain products.

-In our 2007 Report, carriers were more specific about the types of prospective insureds that they would consider; since 2009, most indicate that they are interested in all prospects.
+In our 2007 Report, insurers were more specific about the types of prospective insureds that they would consider; since 2009, most indicate that they are interested in all prospects.

-The reality is that the smaller carriers are unlikely to want - or appeal to - the largest insureds; those that need big limits, sophisticated underwriting and claims handling, and have the ability to survive turbulent markets should they come.
+The reality is that the smaller insurers are unlikely to want-or appeal to-the largest insureds; those that need big limits, sophisticated underwriting, and sophisticated claims handling and have the ability to survive turbulent markets should they come.